codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 {{<notebox>}}

-If you didn't specify `serviceCredentialsFile`, you may export it to random location like `/tmp/google-application-credentials.json`
+If you didn't specify `serviceCredentialsFile`, you may export it to a random location like `/tmp/google-application-credentials.json`

 ```bash
 echo $GOOGLE_APP_CREDENTIALS | base64 --decode > /tmp/google-application-credentials.json
 ```

-And then export the filepath on the gradlew task
+And then export the file path on the gradlew task

 ```yaml
 - name: Distribute app to firebase with gradle plugin